kmaluccio/group_7_project/README.md

 ## Project Content

-Below is a list answering basic questions about our project and describing our plan for the project.

 ### Selected topic:
 - We are predicting common diseases that impact majority of Americans, such as diabetes, cancer and asthma, based on air quality from 500 different U.S. cities